-Attraction and retention of skilled professionals is key to our ongoing success.
-We invest significant resources in maintaining a culture that supports the ongoing development of our workforce.
-This includes an integrated learning and performance management system that provides opportunities to develop and enhance skills and knowledge, and enables our employees to grow professionally and perform their duties in a safe and efficient manner.
+Attraction and retention of skilled employees is key to our ongoing success.
+We invest resources in maintaining a culture that supports the ongoing development of our workforce.
+This includes an integrated learning and performance management system which includes annual performance reviews that link goals and competencies together so that managers are able to provide a holistic view to employees in regards to their performance against goals as well as key competencies as they relate to their role in the organization.
+This process provides opportunities to develop and enhance skills and knowledge, and enables our employees to grow professionally and perform their duties in a safe and efficient manner.
 This structured training and development is intended to provide employees a consistent learning experience, and maximizes learning retention and background knowledge.
 We offer tuition reimbursement to promote continued professional growth for current employees, and a scholarship program for students attending universities, colleges, and technical schools in our service area to assist in developing current and future skills sets needed by our employees.
-We are a founding partner of the Highlands College of Montana Technological University Pre-apprentice Lineman Program.
 We support annual Pre-apprentice scholarships, recruit and hire suitable candidates from the program, serve as industry advisors on the program board and have donated training assets to support the program.